What is Roll Forming? Our specialist explains

 Roll forming is widely used in various industries because of its versatility and efficiency.
 Some common applications include:

-- Construction industry: For the production of roof panels, roof cladding, wall cladding, structural profiles and structural elements.
+• Construction industry: For the production of roof panels, wall cladding, wall cladding, structural profiles and structural elements.

 Benefits of Roll Forming